Geo-sudo/Computational-Astrophysics/Binary Star/Old_Simualtion/README.md

 # Code

-The simulation is written in Python using the matplotlib library, and all the calcualtions are done using math.
+The simulation is written in Python using the turtle library, and all the calcualtions are done using math.